-One of the few ways to live in Thailand legally and make money at the same time is teaching English at Thai public or private schools or English language institutes.
+One of the few ways to live in Thailand legally and make money at the same time is teaching English in Thai public or private schools or English language institutes.

 Of course, there are other ways to stay in the country longer, like leaving the country every two months or so to obtain the necessary stamps in your passport at a Thai consulate in a neighboring country (the so-called visa-run).

 But the latter option doesn’t only cost you money for visas, overnight stays and transport, it’s also rather annoying and time consuming, and after a few times going forth and back you might get ugly questions from the Thai border police and customs and most probably end up by paying bribes to reenter Thailand.

 Nevertheless, there are some conditions to be fulfilled to teach English in Thailand and, psychologically for a Westerner, it’s not as easy as it sounds.

 Requirements & Paperwork

 First of all, to obtain a working permit and non-immigrant Visa B you will need a college degree (Bachelor or Master) of which it doesn’t matter in what studies.
 If you are a native English speaker (like from the USA, Canada, Australia, UK, and so on) you might get away with just a TESOL or TEFL English teaching diploma and without a college degree, but that becomes increasingly rare nowadays.
 Compared to ten years ago Thai regulation has changed quite a lot becoming tougher on prerequisites.

 If you’re not a native English speaker, requirements increase and you’ll definitely need a college degree and a TEFL/TESOL teaching English diploma (TEFL/TESOL can be obtained in about two months if you study hard, online or in-class), and/or proven teaching experience.
 In this case, you will also need to officially translate your college diplomas or certificates (assuming they are not in English).